tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-sql-university-sql-server-reporting.md

   <a href="/wp-content/uploads/blogs/All/SQL-University-Shield-268x300.png?mtime=1296004623"><img alt="" src="/wp-content/uploads/blogs/All/SQL-University-Shield-268x300.png?mtime=1296004623" width="268" height="300" /></a>
 </div>

 Welcome to SQL Server Reporting Services week at [SQL University][1].
 This is a great blog project put together by Jorge Segarra ([Twitter][2] | [Blog][3]), and contributed to by many SQL professionals.
-If you aren&#8217;t a student yet, head over to the website and get started in classes!
+If you aren't a student yet, head over to the website and get started in classes!

 **SQL Server Reporting Services Configuration Files**